 For each QoS flow which has been successfully added or modified, if the QoS Monitoring Request IE was included in the QoS Flow Level QoS Parameters IE contained in the PDU SESSION RESOURCE MODIFY REQUEST message, the NG-RAN node shall store this information, and, if supported, perform delay measurement and QoS monitoring, as specified in TS 23.501 [9].
 If the QoS Monitoring Reporting Frequency IE was included in the QoS Flow Level QoS Parameters IE contained in the PDU SESSION RESOURCE MODIFY REQUEST message, the NG-RAN node shall store this information and, if supported, use it for RAN part delay reporting.

+For each GBR QoS flow which has been successfully added or modified, if the Monitoring Request on Available Data Rate IE was included in the GBR QoS Flow Information IE in the PDU Session Resource Modify Request Transfer IE of the PDU SESSION RESOURCE MODIFY REQUEST message, the NG-RAN node shall, if supported, store this information and perform Available bitrate monitoring, as specified in TS 23.501 [9].

 The NG-RAN node shall report to the AMF, in the PDU SESSION RESOURCE MODIFY RESPONSE message, the result for each PDU session requested to be modified listed in the PDU SESSION RESOURCE MODIFY REQUEST message: